swengb-student/fhj.swengb2017.course/course-material/src/site/markdown/scala-basics/index.md

 ### History

-It has been developed by **[Martin Odersky](https://twitter.com/odersky)**, a professor at EPFL and is now backed by a company called Lightbend which provides commercial support for Scala and its ecosystem.
+It has been developed by [Martin Odersky](https://twitter.com/odersky), a professor at EPFL and is now backed by a company called Lightbend which provides commercial support for Scala and its ecosystem.

 Scala and its core libraries have been under constant improvement already since more than a decade.